 A survey of plant biology with an emphasis on the structure, function and development of vascular plants, plant classifications, evolution, and general ecology.

+Course credit transfers to CSU and UC.
 CAN (California Articulation Number): BIOL6

-HUMAN ANATOMY AND PHYSIOLOGY I 4 UNITS
+HUMAN ANATOMY AND PHYSIOLOGY I 4 UNITS PREREQUISITE: None.

 DEPARTMENTAL ADVISORY: A high-school course in chemistry.